LocalEnergyMarkets/PCDGModel-LocalCommunities/README.md

 	e) Grid Tariff represents the feed-in tariff price for renewables per time period.

 IMPORTANT: Make sure that all the time steps match up for each tab.
 The application will not run if any of them do not match.
-Feel free to play around with the data provided in "9 Month UK Dataset for 25 Houses", or utilize your own data.
+Feel free to play around with the data provided in "P2P Data Input for 9 months", or utilize your own data.

 ------------------------------------